Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 Similarly, the use of electricity produced by solar panels to power Chicago's data centers is the best way for such data centers to reduce Scope 2 water usage.
 It is relevant by directly addressing the main cause of Scope 2 water footprint in data centers (electricity generation).
 It was formerly an ineffective and inefficient solution due to the high energy and carbon footprints involved in the manufacturing of solar panels, but as these embodied footprints have drastically decreased in recent decades, it is becoming a much more effective and efficient solution.
-I don't see any undesired significant long term environmental impacts as long as measures are taken to ensure the solar pane's sustained panel efficiencies.
+I don't see any undesired significant long term environmental impacts as long as measures are taken to ensure the solar panel's sustained panel efficiencies.
 Formerly, the manufacturing process of solar panels did not align with global climate efforts, but the positive strides being taken in this arena have steered the use of solar panels towards carbon reduction goals, making it an increasingly coherent solution.
 It is possible that, in the near future, Chicago's data centers might scale up to the point where solar electricity alone isn't enough to power them.
 For this reason, investment into and development of green hydrogen production methods are necessary to allow for the eventual transition from solar power to hydrogen fuel cells or a hybrid solar/hydrogen fuel system.